williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 [Recovery Transaction Object](#recovery-transaction-model) with `RECOVERY_CHALLENGE` status for the new recovery transaction.

-> You will always receive a [Recovery Transaction](#recovery-transaction-model) response even if the requested `username` is not a valid identifier to prevent information disclosure.
+You will always receive a [Recovery Transaction](#recovery-transaction-model) response even if the requested `username` is not a valid identifier to prevent information disclosure.

 ###### Trusted Application

-[Recovery Transaction Object](#recovery-transaction-model) with an issued `recoveryToken` that can be distributed to the end-user.
+[Recovery Transaction Object](#recovery-transaction-model) with an issued `recoveryToken` that can be distributed to the end user.

 You will receive a `403 Forbidden` status code if the `username` requested is not valid